 "I'm a great swimmer, so I can help!"

-"Yes, this is it," said Treke.
-"Someone will have to lure the fish near the surface so I can banish the spirit."
+"Yes, this is it,” said Treke.
+“Thank you again for helping me with this.
+My magic’s range is somewhat limited, so someone will have to lure the fish near the surface so I can banish the spirit."

 "I wanna do it!”
 Siku turned to Treke, who was sitting behind her in the boat.
 "You'll be okay up here in the boat, right?"